Lóránd Fényes astrophotographer and his faith

 Choosing a theme to photograph, depending on the season, Lóránd is always looking for a topic, which are visible in their best way in that relevant period.
 It is important for him, that these deep sky objects, planets or stars are at their high noon, at the highest point of their orbit.
 He is also aware of the movements of the object.
 Comparing their movements to sunset, sunrise and lunar phases, they all together frames the timing of the pictures.
 These things are well known months before the actual shooting, which why he has a year plan.

 "Searching, researching and exploring.
-They are present both in astrophotography and in
+They are present both in astrophotography

-faith.
+and in the God-seeking life.
 Both territories have their own uncertainties."